FAQs & Resources

 FrontRunner is a commuter train service that spans an 83-mile corridor connecting cities and communities along the Wasatch Front.
 The line currently serves 16 stations across Weber, Davis, Salt Lake, and Utah counties.

 Continued population and economic growth along the Wasatch Front demands more capacity from the region's commuter rail system.
-The Utah Transit Authority (UTA) and the Utah Department of Transportation (UDOT) plan to meet this demand by adding double tracking and trains to the FrontRunner system.
-FrontRunner 2X, formerly FrontRunner Strategic Double Track, will increase ridership capacity, support sustainable growth, and increase the availability of cleaner, accessible travel choices and connections.
+The Utah Transit Authority (UTA) and the Utah Department of Transportation (UDOT) plan to meet this demand by adding double tracking, trains and a new station to the FrontRunner system.
+FrontRunner 2X, formerly FrontRunner Strategic Double Track, will increase ridership capacity, support sustainable growth, and increase the availability of cleaner, accessible travel choices and connections for you and your family.

 Most of the FrontRunner line is a single track, which means in many sections, trains must wait or slow down to allow trains traveling in the opposite direction to pass.
 Additionally, any disruption of service can result in cascading delays and failures throughout the line.
 Double tracking adds a parallel track in strategic locations to allow two-way travel without waiting or slowing down.